yrahul3910/constable-github-action/README.md

 A summary of the outputs is listed below.
 You can also see this in the [Action Definition](./action.yml)

 `grade` - a `string` containing the letter grade (A+/-, B+/-, C+/-, D+/-, F) of the repositories contributability.
-`percentage` - an `integer` from 0 - 100 of the
+`score` - an `integer` from 0 - 100 of the
-`explanation` - a `string` containing a report of why the repository recieved the percentage it did.
+`report` - a `string` containing a report of why the repository recieved the percentage it did.

 ## Developing